sirileeee/TAGS/README.md

 # TAGS
-TAGS: 3D Tumor-Adaptive Guidance for SAM Beyond Interactive Prompt
+This is the official implementation of "TAGS: 3D Tumor-Adaptive Guidance for SAM"

+Upon acceptance, the code and model will be shared.